data61/dataFusion/dataFusion-common/README.md

 - an input queue of items of some type I;
 - an output queue of items of some type O;
-- an input [thread](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) that reads the input, generating items of type I and adding them to the input queue;
+- an input [thread](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) that generates I's, keeping the input queue as full as it can;
-- a number of worker threads (generally equal to the number of available CPUs), each independently taking an I from the input queue, performing useful work to produce an O and adding this to the output queue;
+- a number of worker threads (generally equal to the number of CPUs), each independently taking an I from the input queue, performing useful work to produce an O and adding this to the output queue;
-- an output thread that takes an O from the output queue and writes the output.
+- an output thread that consumes O's, keeping the ouput queue as empty as it can.

 Parameters to the framework are:

 - the types I and O;
-- the transformation from input to I;
+- the generator of I's, performing any input;
-- the transformation from I to O, that is the work to be performed in parallel to the maximum extent possible;
+- the the work to be performed in parallel to the maximum extent possible, a transformation from I to O;
-- the transformation from O to output.
+- the consumer of O's, performing any output.

 All the dataFusion muti-threaded CLI’s operate by defining these parameters to suit the task at hand and using this framework.